 Last updated Nov.
 28, 2017.

-If you are considering bankruptcy, you have probably found yourself wondering exactly what, if any, property you own can be taken to pay your creditors.
-In a bankruptcy case, your property is held in an estate that is managed by a trustee.
-Theoretically, the trustee is the person responsible for selling off your property and using the money to pay your debts.
-However, most people who file for Chapter 7 bankruptcy in Ohio find that they keep all of their property because it is exempt.
+If you are considering bankruptcy, you may be concerned about whether property you own can be taken to pay your creditors.
+In a Chapter 7 bankruptcy case, the trustee can theoretically sell property to pay your creditors.
+However, most people who file for Chapter 7 bankruptcy in Ohio don’t lose any property.
+That’s because bankruptcy exemptions protect many types of property.

 Ohio Chapter 7 Bankruptcy Exemptions